jricketson/fast_rake/README.md

         "quality"
       ]

-      FastRake::fast_runner(setup_tasks, tests, true)
+      FastRake::fast_runner_task(:all, setup_tasks, tests, true)
     end
-    task :fast,[:list] => "fast:two"
+    task :fast, [:count, :list] => "fast:all"

-Then tasks fast:two, fast:four and fast:eight will have been created, which when run will run the full set of your tests.
+Then task:all will have been created, which when run will run the full set of your tests.

+This will autodetect the number of processors that you have available to run your tasks.
+If you want to specify the number of processes that should run in parallel, then this accepts a fifth positional parameter.
+Or you can pass an integer from the command line

+    rake fast[4]

-The last parameter specifies whether it should fail fast (stop after the first failure) or instead execute every task (and show all failures).
+The fourth parameter specifies whether it should fail fast (stop after the first failure) or instead execute every task (and show all failures).

-These tasks can also be executed with a specific list of tasks:
+These tasks can also be executed with a specific list of tasks (with or without a processor count):

+    rake fast:all[,'task1 task2']"
+or
-    rake fast:four['task1 task2']"
+    rake fast:all[4,'task1 task2']"

 Or you can use:

-    FastRake::fast_runner_task(:smaller_set, 6, setup_tasks, a_smaller_subset, false)
+    FastRake::fast_runner_task(:smaller_set, setup_tasks, a_smaller_subset, false)

 to create a single task named fast:smaller_set that runs a specific subset of tasks.

 ### Databases